Click here to see the Fastcase 50 Class of 2023!

 This May, Alvaro Bedoya was appointed commissioner of the Federal Trade Commission by President Biden, a new role that continues his work as a champion of individual rights and protections.
 Alvaro founded and formerly directed Georgetown’s Center on Privacy & Technology, which focuses on privacy and surveillance issues, using investigations, policy initiatives, and education.
 Alvaro’s work is especially related to issues of race, class, and power.
 To that end, he recently co-authored The Perpetual Line-Up: Unregulated Police Face Recognition in America, which highlights how most American adults are captured in a police recognition network where vendor companies have not addressed race and gender biases in face scanning software.
 With an aim to give back, Alvaro also co-founded the Esperanza Education Fund, which provides scholarships to immigrant students in D.C., Maryland, and Virginia.

 As a triple-board certified trial attorney with more than forty years of experience, John Blumberg knows a thing or two about effectively advocating before juries.
 This past year, John took a career’s worth of knowledge and consolidated it as a new methodology for the courtroom called: Persuasion Science for Trial Lawyers (Full Court Press 2022).
 The guide is easy to understand, yet novel and comprehensive.
 Persuasion Science for Trial Lawyers draws on psychology to explain what makes courtroom strategies successful and how to reach every type of juror with ease.
-John, who is a former radio host for NPR, recorded Full Court Press’s first ever audiobook version of his guide.
+John, who is a former radio host for an NPR affiliate station, recorded Full Court Press’s first ever audiobook version of his guide.

 With the goal of reducing redundancy in contract reviews, Dan Broderick pulled from his deep domain expertise and engineering background to create BlackBoiler, an automated contract review system that uses AI to automatically review and markup inbound contracts in Microsoft Word’s Track Changes.
 The tech is transforming contract negotiation and giving document reviewers a fast-forward button, similar to the quantum leap from red pen-markup to Word.
 Dan and his team empower attorneys to perform contract review with greater accuracy and consistency in a fraction of the time.
 As CEO and co-founder, Dan leads strategic planning and operations and oversees a dedicated team of engineers, lawyers, researchers, and operators working to create solutions that are improving the delivery of legal services.
 BlackBoiler is exactly the kind of technology that removes rote comparison work so that lawyers can focus on higher-value activities such as risk assessment, strategy, and advising clients.